CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-5--Propositions-as-Types.lagda.md

 One way to understand the difference between `¬ ¬ P` and `P` is that we think of `p : P` as giving *evidence* that the proposition `P` holds.
-What `¬ ¬ P` says is that to assume `P` were false would lesd to a contradiction, but this does not on its own conjure any direct evidence for `P`.
+What `¬ ¬ P` says is that to assume `P` were false would lead to a contradiction, but this does not on its own conjure any direct evidence for `P`.
 This quirk of logic in type theory makes it a *constructive* logic --- there is a difference between providing (or